erugbycoach/PopMovies2/README.md

 You will need to posess a valid TheMovieDB.org API.
   - You can request yours here: https://www.themoviedb.org/account/signup

-Once you hae your TMDB API key you will need to enter it into the Strings File:
+Once you have your TMDB API key you will need to enter it into the Strings File:
   - Open App/Res/Values/string.xml
   - Replace YOUR_API_GOES_HERE with the API you received form TMDB
  ```sh